 “For now,” Siri said.
 “That will earn you a few more weeks, at least.”

 Tridees flushed in anger, but what could he really do?
 Siri smiled at him, then turned and trailed away, making her way back to her pavilion.
 However, she found herself a little dissatisfied with the way the conversation had gone.
-She’d achieved a victory, however--but at the cost of antagonizing Tridees even further.
+She’d achieved a victory--but at the cost of antagonizing Tridees even further.

 I doubt he would have taking a liking to me, no matter how hard I tried, she decided, sitting down.
 This is probably the better way.